wp-plugins/simple-ads-manager/readme.txt

 == Changelog ==

+= 1.0.31 =
+* Ads Blocks object is added.
+* Ads Blocks widget is added.
+* Custom Types supporting are added.
+* Limitations by tags are added.
+* Some improvements are added.
+* Some fixes are made.
 = 0.6.25 =
 * Language pack was updated by **Ulrich Simon** (German Language).
 * Some fixes are made.
 = 0.6.23 =
-* Ad clicks counting bug is fixed.
+* Click counting bug is fixed.
 = 0.5.22 =
 * Language pack is updated.
 German by [Fabian Krenzler](http://www.ktraces.de/) is added.
 = 0.5.21 =